GodwinGNS/ansible-config-mgt/README.md

 this configuration shows how git hub hooks connect with jenkins

-this additional will make my work more neat
+this additional will make my work more neat and update my work